tc39/proposal-smart-pipelines/readme.md

 rewriting] in this way, with [theoretically **zero runtime cost**][zero runtime cost].

-Similar use cases appear **numerous times** in JavaScript code, whenever any value is transformed by **[expressions of any type][expressive versatility]**: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`,
+Similar use cases appear **numerous times** in JavaScript code, whenever any input is transformed by **[expressions of any type][expressive versatility]**: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`,